gajos112/VolumeShadowCopyCollector/README.md

 ![alt text](https://github.com/gajos112/VolumeShadowCopyCollector/blob/main/Images/Collections.PNG?raw=true)

 In addition to the collected files, inside the ZIP file you can find a log.txt file.
 As the name suggests, this file contains all logs demonstrating which files were collected, and which were not.

+#Updates
+The current version of the tool conly ollects files from the ReccleBin that are smaller than 100MB.
+I discovered that otherwise the collection can be extremaly big.